 As portrayed in the frontispiece of volume 3 of The Natural State of Medical Practice, Adam and Eve and the fruit of the Tree of Knowledge of Good and Evil can be metaphorically interpreted as an intrusion into the realm of the Divine in judging good and evil.
 It can be seen as an attempt by human agents to judge good and evil using their own (arbitrary, subjective) discernment.
-It has been pointed out that if effected, the strongest among us would hold that power.
+If effected, the strongest among us would hold that power.
 The problems associated with human judgment of right and wrong were thus identified in the Pentateuch of the Israelites.
 And, as that intrusion in Eden indicates, mankind had the freedom to choose (wrongly, in this case).
-Thus, an acknowledgement of free will can be considered to have been a component of the Hebrew religion by the time of its oral transmission through Moses ca. 1300 BC.
-The escape of Hebrews from Egyptian slavery under Moses has also been used as proof of the importance of freedom to Hebrew society.
+Thus, an acknowledgement of free will can be considered to have been a component of the Hebrew religion by the time of its oral transmission through Moses ca. 1300 BC.11 The escape of freedom to Hebrew society.
 But humans have been escaping from enslavement by other humans since the beginning of our species, and so it cannot be used as an argument implying that freedom has any particular ethnic affiliation.
 On the other hand, the Mosaic escape and the resulting Decalogue have been used as proofs of the universal importance of freedom of all individuals, specifically including the enslaved.